AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_Namespace_1.md

 # Namespaces

-A `Namespace` is a collection of SDS types, streams, and stream views.
-Namespace identifiers are unique within a tenant.
-Requirements for Namespace IDs are the following:
+A namespace is a logical unit of organization for data within a tenant.
+It is a collection of types, streams, and stream views.
+Each tenant may contain more than one namespace.
+Before you can put any data into OCS for a given tenant, a namespace must be created within the scope of that tenant.
+Namespace identifiers are unique within an account.
+Requirements for namespace Ids are the following:

 - Must contain 100 characters or fewer
 - Must only contain alphanumeric characters, underscores, dashes, spaces, and periods
 - Must not contain two consecutive periods